JMatthewK/CSCI-2040U-Project-2025/README.md

 ### Team Members:
 Matthew Kassapian, Russell Manalo, Adrian Fudge, Mavrick Egan, Isabella Smith

-**Summary**: “CTLG.” is a clothing catalog application with access to a database of clothing from different brands.
+**Summary**: “CTLG.” is a clothing catalogue application with access to a database of clothing from different brands.
 A user will be able to add or delete items from the catalogue, search for items, and apply various filters.
 This functionality ensures a tailored and efficient shopping experience, helping users discover clothing that matches their preferences and needs

 Fashion and clothing has a big presence in culture, social media and in the market meaning that it will possess a large amount of users.
 Some key characteristics of our domain include:
 1. Brands: A curated selection of both well-known and emerging clothing brands.